 The residence permit in Poland represents a document which grants a foreigner the right of living in this country and moving from a region to another and, in order to obtain it, the person is legally required to provide information on the current social and financial situation.
 This means that the applicant must provide documents attesting that he or she has a place to live in Poland, is or will be employed in this country and has sufficient financial means to cover the costs of living here.

 We can also help you apply for Polish citizenship.

-What is the procedure for obtaining a permanent residence permit?
+What is the procedure for obtaining a permanent residence permit in 2021?

 The 2021 Poland permanent residence permit grants the right of living in this country for an indefinite amount of time.
 However, in order to qualify for this type of document, the applicant must have been living in Poland for at least five years at the moment when he or she applied for the issuance of this type of permit.

 There are several documents that must be submitted in this case and they can also vary based upon the legal status of the person (married to a Polish citizen, the holder of a Pole’s Card, the person has a Polish origin and others).
 Depending on your personal situation, our team of immigration lawyers in Poland can offer legal assistance and can guide you through all the steps.

-However, it is necessary to know that all applicants have to submit documents which attest the fact that they meet the necessary requirements to qualify for the Poland permanent residence permit.
+However, it is necessary to know that all applicants have to submit documents which attest the fact that they meet the necessary requirements to qualify for the Poland permanent residence permit in 2021.
 The application can be made in person with the Governor’s Office in the region where the person lives or it can be made on an online platform developed by the Office for Foreigners.